sundeepbassi/The-Wellbeing-Retreat/README.md

 Adding the styles to the yoga and meditation section, for the media queries for screen sizes below 1200px, was shown in the love running video by Code Institute.
 I did not have a centre-about so this was not added.

+style setting for media queries below 950px was shown in the love running video by the Code Institute.